 - 1 slice of bread - 1 oz.
-(2 tbsp.) of protein (peanut butter, almond butter, chicken, or tuna)
+(2 tbsp.) of protein (peanut butter, almond butter, chicken, or tuna) (Chicken and tuna may spoil without refrigeration once opened.)

-Note: Once you open a can or a frozen item, throw out the opened item if you can't keep it cold or use it within four hours.
+^{} Once you open a can or a frozen item, throw out the opened item if you can't keep it cold or use it within four hours.

-Day Two (example)
+DAY TWO (example)

-Drink no more than 4 oz. of water each time you take your medicine, and remember to count this toward your daily fluid allowance.
+Drink no more than 4 oz. of water each time you take your medicine, and remember to count this towards your daily fluid allowance.